 As with the likes of Phytophthora spp., the most famous species being Phytophthora infestans (the causal pathogen that decimated potato crops during the Irish Potato Famine), it looks like Xylella fastidiosa is here to stay for some time and has the potential to affect a number of sectors; particularly the olive industry and therefore the olive industry’s consumers.

 Abingdon Health is interested in speaking with organisations that are looking for a Xylella fastidiosa rapid diagnosis solution.
-If you are a researcher, an expert in this area or you work in plant health inspection, and have access to reagents specific to Xylella fastidiosa and think a tool for on-site detection would be beneficial for the containment of Xylella, please contact us on +44 (0) 1904 406080 or email@example.com.
+If you are a researcher, an expert in this area or you work in plant health inspection, and have access to reagents specific to Xylella fastidiosa and think a tool for on-site detection would be beneficial for the containment of Xylella, please contact us on +44 (0) 1904 406082 or [email protected].